boozallen/jenkins-templating-engine/docs/concepts/library-development/step-aliasing.md

 Sometimes, aliases should themselves be determined at runtime.
 This can be accomplished by providing a `dynamic` parameter that should be a `Closure` that returns a string or list of strings.

-For example, if a library called `alias` had a step called `generic.groovy` then an `aliases` library paramter could be created:
+For example, if a library called `alias` had a step called `generic.groovy` then an `aliases` library parameter could be created:

 ```groovy
 libraries{